woojinchokimm/woojinchokimm.github.io/index.md

 title: "Home"
 ---

-Hi, I’m Woo-Jin, a research scientist at [Ultromics](https://www.ultromics.com).
-I’ve had the privilege of working on some of the world's first FDA-cleared AI products that are reshaping cardiovascular screening and diagnostics.
-From model development to rigorous validation, my work directly contributes to creating tools that help clinicians make faster and more accurate decisions in patient care.
+Hi, I'm Woo-Jin - AI team lead at [21D](https://www.21d.co.uk/).
+I build and deploy deep learning models behind our proprietary full-jaw dental rehabilitation platform - the first of its kind in the field.
+Previously at [Ultromics](https://www.ultromics.com), I've also had the privilege of working on some of the world's first FDA-cleared AI products that are reshaping cardiovascular screening and diagnostics.
+I'd like to think my work plays a small part in helping clinicians make faster and more accurate decisions for their patients.

-**research interests**: pretraining methods (MAE, DINOv2), foundation model fine-tuning with LoRA/Explora, reinforcement learning (PPO, DQN, MTCS), and end-to-end machine learning deployment.
+**research interests**: pretraining large vision models, reinforcement learning and agentic systems, generative modelling.